-Undertaken in the first semester of the first year on the MArch, Digital Design is a key component of the Architectural Reflections module and provides the opportunity to learn valuable computer skills; and to reflect critically on the use of digital media in architecture.
-The programme offers a choice of six different groups each with a different focus and set of interests.
-The tutors for these groups are drawn from both practice and academia, providing critical reflection on the role of digital technology in architecture along with practical experience and technical expertise.
+Undertaken in the first semester of the first year on the MArch, Digital Design is a key component of the Architectural Reflections module, providing the opportunity to learn valuable computer skills and to reflect critically on the use of digital media in architecture.
+The programme offers a choice of five different groups each with a different focus and set of interests.
+The tutors for these groups are drawn from both practice and academia, providing critical reflexion on the role of digital technology in architecture along with practical experience and technical expertise.
 Each group combines technical instruction with related theory and precedents.
-In this way everyone gets a chance to learn something new and to build on their existing knowledge and experience.
+In this way everyone gets a chance to learn something new and build on their existing knowledge and experience.

-The six groups this year are as follows:
+The five groups this year were as follows:

 Group A: Xpanded Realities

 Utilising the VR facilities now available as part of the university’s new XR Lab, this group provides an introduction to the use of games engines, Virtual Reality headsets and Augmented Reality in architecture.

 Group B: Digital Craft

 Employing contemporary digital fabrication tools, this group looks at adapting traditional forms of making to the digital age.

 Drawing on contemporary scripting and paramedic modelling techniques, this group explores the potential for geometrically driven and environmentally responsive computational design.

 Group D: Mapping Complex Data